SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 ### Pitch Slides
 Pitch slides are a good way to reduce vocal weight.
-As we go up in pitch, the folds want to thin and vibrate at a higher rate, which decreases the amount of force involved in phonation.
+As we go up in pitch, the folds want to thin and vibrate at a higher rate, which decreases the amount of force and vocal weight involved in phonation.
 You can use pitch then to induce low vocal weight and then eventually learn to control it independently of pitch.

 The exercise itself looks like this: